fvaleri/strimzi-debugging/sessions/010/README.md

 30
 ```

-We now check what's happening inside all the partitions involved in this transaction.
+Examine what's happening inside all partitions involved in this transaction.
-In `output-topic-0`, we see that the data batch is transactional (`isTransactional`) and contains the PID and epoch.
+In `output-topic-0`, the data batch has `isTransactional` set to true and includes the Producer ID (PID) and epoch.
-This batch is followed by a control batch (`isControl`), which contains a single end transaction marker record (`endTxnMarker`).
+A control batch (`isControl`) follows, containing a single transaction end marker record (`endTxnMarker`).
-In `__consumer_offsets-12`, the consumer group's offset commit batch is followed by a similar control batch.
+Similarly, in `__consumer_offsets-12`, the consumer group's offset commit batch is followed by a control batch.

 ```sh
 $ kubectl exec my-cluster-broker-10 -- bin/kafka-dump-log.sh --deep-iteration --print-data-log \